UnfinishedStuff/Pimoroni_Pico_Display_Pack_documentation/README.md

 display.update()

 # Draw individual characters.
 First param is the ASCII number for the char.
-# Second and third are top/left X/Y coords.
+# Second and third are top-left X-Y coords.
 Optional 4th param is font size,
 # defaults to 2/~11px tall/~12 rows, 3 = ~20px/ 5rows, 4 = ~30px/ 4rows
 display.character(65, 0, 61)
 display.character(66, 15, 61, 4) # With font size